wenyan4work/DemoSIMD/README.md

 The pvfmm kernel sum function relies pvfmm to compile.

+## legp.cpp:
+Demonstrates the effect of HornerForm in polynomial evaluations.

 # References:
 1. What Every Programmer Should Know About Memory
 2. Intel® 64 and IA-32 Architectures Optimization Reference Manual